swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 A `<saml:Conditions>` element MUST be present.
 This element MUST NOT contain any information in addition to what is defined in section 3.1 of
 \[[DSS-Ext](#dss-ext)\].

+If the `<saml:Conditions>` element contains the `NotBefore` and/or `NotOnOrAfter` attributes, the Signature Service consuming these values MAY consider them in its processing.
+However, a Signature Service MUST have a limitation on the maximum age of received messages, and if `NotOnOrAfter` exceeds this limitation, the `NotOnOrAfter` value MUST be ignored.

+This specification does not state how long the message age limitation should be.
+However, it is RECOMMENDED that it does not exceed 3 minutes.

 <a name="signer"></a>
 ##### 2.1.3.3.
 Signer